Eli Gold: Alabama sportscasting career

+Arena Football broadcasting

-At the beginning of the 2000 season, Gold became TNN’s "voice" of the Arena Football league by being the voice of the play by play for the AFL.
+At the beginning of the 2000 season, Gold became TNN's voice of the original Arena Football League.
 He did the play-by-play announcing for the 3 years that the AFL was on the TNN network.
 When AFL moved to NBC Sports in 2003, Gold was hired to become the play-by-play announcer for the AFL.
 Gold also did AFL announcing for FOX Sports Net and Comcast Sports.
+He returned to calling arena football games for the Nashville Kats in 2024 when they were in the since-failed relaunch of the Arena Football League.
+(The Kats have since joined Arena Football One in 2025.)

 NFL broadcasting

-Beginning in the Fall of 2003, Gold became a member of the SportsUSA Radio’s Network coverage of the NFL.
-Gold handles the play by play of one NFL game a week.
-He also broadcasts the all-star games and post-season college football bowl games for SportsUSA Radio.
+Beginning in the fall of 2003, Gold became a member of the SportsUSA Radio's Network coverage of the NFL.
+Gold handles the play-by-play for one NFL game a week.
+He also broadcasts all-star games and post-season college football bowl games for SportsUSA Radio.

+NBA G-League broadcasting

+In August 2021, Gold was announced to be the primary play-by-play voice of the Birmingham Squadron of the NBA G-League.

 Leave of absence and health

 On August 3, 2022, Gold confirmed he would be missing the start of the 2022 season to focus on his health.
-During his leave of absence, the play-by-play commentator for the Alabama Crimson Tide is Chris Stewart, who is the current play-by-play announcer for Alabama's men's basketball.
+During his leave of absence, the play-by-play commentator for the Alabama Crimson Tide has been Chris Stewart, who is the current play-by-play announcer for Alabama's men's basketball.

 Gold initially stated that he was not facing a serious illness and that he was merely addressing his declining ability to move around, which he attributed to orthopedic complications.
 Gold also reported having lost over 100 pounds.
 In January 2023, Gold announced he had been diagnosed with cancer, although he said that it was a "treatable" form of the disease and that he was making progress in his recovery.

 Personal life

 Gold currently resides in Birmingham, as well as Ocean Isle Beach, North Carolina with his wife Claudette and daughter Elise.
 Gold is also a part owner of Nino's Italian Restaurant, which is located in Pelham, Alabama.
-He also has a wing sauce named after him at Baumhowers Wings restaurant, which is owned by former Alabama Defensive Lineman, Bob Baumhower.
+He also has a wing sauce named after him at Baumhowers Wings restaurant, which is owned by former Alabama defensive lineman Bob Baumhower.
 Gold is Jewish; he once told an interviewer that he was thrilled that a "Jewish kid from Brooklyn with zero athletic talent would make it into the Alabama Sports Hall of Fame."